fixie/fixie/README.md

     `Fixie.Console.exe path/to/your/test/project.dll`

+    Or for a folder with multiple test projects:

+     `Fixie.Console.exe path/to/your/test/folder/`

 5. Use the TestDriven.NET runner from within Visual Studio, using the same keyboard shortcuts you would use for NUnit tests.

 ## Default Convention